spress/spress.yosymfony.com/docs/how-is-work/index.md

 $ cd /your-site-dir
 $ spress site:build --server --watch  # Go to http://localhost:4000

-# Only watch for changes an generate your site automatically
+# Only watch for changes an generate your site automatically into ./_site
 $ cd /your-site-dir
 $ spress site:build --watch